The Expert's Guide to the AP Psychology Exam

 How Is the AP Psychology Exam Structured?

-Overall, AP Psychology is one of the shorter AP exams, clocking in at just two hours in total.
-The exam will take place on Tuesday, May 3, 2023, at noon.
+Overall, AP Psychology is one of the shorter AP exams, clocking in at just 2 hours and 40 minutes in total.
+The exam will take place on Friday, May 16, 2025, at 12:00pm.

 Before we get into the details of each section, here's an overview of what AP Psych looks like: